-AEM and Drupal are performing at their core, the same work.
-It is the way they do the work, the means and the features they are packed with that make them different.
+AEM and Drupal are performing, at their core, the same work.
+It is the way they do the work, the means and features they are packed with that make them different.

 We pulled data about the market share of AEM and Drupal using data from Wappalyzer: https://www.wappalyzer.com/

 The data shows that while fewer sites use platforms like AEM or Drupal, both AEM and Drupal are used by sites with high traffic.
-Both Drupal and AEM are leading platforms for enterprise websites that excel in reaching a large audience.
+AEM and Drupal are leading platforms for enterprise websites that excel in reaching a large audience.

-Drupal has great standard features, like easy content authoring, reliable performance, and excellent security.
+Drupal has great standard features such as easy content authoring, reliable performance, and excellent security.
 But what sets it apart is its flexibility; modularity is one of its core principles.
 Its tools help you build the versatile, structured content that dynamic web experiences need.

 Drupal is open source and supports the creation of modules that do the heavy lifting for features on the system.
 Modules expand Drupal’s functionality.
 Themes let you customize your content’s presentation.
 Distributions are packaged Drupal bundles you can use as starter kits.
-Mix and match these components to enhance Drupal’s core abilities.
-Or, integrate Drupal with external services and other applications in your infrastructure.
+You can mix and match these components to enhance Drupal’s core abilities or integrate Drupal with external services and other applications in your infrastructure.

-These modules include integration into 3rd party systems like a CRM, social media feeds, testimonial display, contact forms, Google Maps, photo galleries, and much more.
-These modules can be used by purchasing a monthly license, while others are free or support a freemium payment model.
+These modules include integration into 3rd party systems like a CRM, social media feeds, testimonial displays, contact forms, Google Maps, photo galleries, and much more.
+These modules can be accessed by purchasing a monthly license, while others are free or support a freemium payment model.